ahallacy3/FantasyFootballAnalyzer/README.md

 ## Project Prereqs ##
 * Python 3.7, pip, virtualenv (pip and virtualenv should be included with a python install)
 * Python in your PATH
+* geckodriver in your PATH (for firefox webscraping)
+* * this is not necessary if you're only going to run the excel version

 ## Project Setup ##
 * clone